Peter Lupus: Actor

 Lupus played Willy Armitage in the original Mission: Impossible television series in the 1960s.
 Armitage was the Impossible Missions Force's muscle man, and featured in nearly all episodes of the series.
 The character of Willy Armitage was the strong, silent type, usually with very little dialogue.
 Late in the show's run, during season five, the producers decided that his character was superfluous and he was dropped to recurring status, appearing in a little over half of that season's episodes.
 Outcry from fans and lack of success in finding a replacement for his character — originally replaced by Sam Elliott — resulted in his return to regular status the following season and to his getting a greater role in the stories, often assuming disguises as a convict or a thug.
 Only Bob Johnson and Greg Morris sustained regular roles through the show's entire run.

-Lupus' other television work included a guest spot as Tarzan on Jack Benny's television show, a boxer with a glass jaw on The Joey Bishop Show, a caveman on an episode of Fantasy Island, and the recurring role of Detective Norberg on the short-lived sitcom Police Squad!
+Lupus's other television work included a guest spot as Tarzan on Jack Benny's television show, a boxer with a glass jaw on The Joey Bishop Show, a caveman on an episode of Fantasy Island, and the recurring role of Detective Norberg on the short-lived sitcom Police Squad!